-All class teachers are required to keep a list of pupils who they are monitoring at On-Alert level and to identify and implement strategies to address their needs to enable them to catch-up.
+All class teachers are required to keep a list of pupils who they are monitoring and to identify and implement strategies to address their needs to enable them to catch-up.
 This will involve conversations between the class teacher, SENCO and parents which will include problem-solving, planning support and strategies for the individual pupils.